 - J-1 visa administration;

-- international travel to and from the United States;
+- international airfare to and from the United States;

 - program related local and regional travel;